Mouth Guard somnipax shield (for Mouth Snoring)

 SomniShop 30-day return policy

 Regardless of your statutory right to cancel your order or return the product, you can return any product bought on SomniShop within 30 days of receiving the product as long as the product is complete, unused and undamaged.
-Products that are sealed for hygienic purposes (‘hygiene products’) can only be returned if the hygienic seal has not been broken.
+Products that are sealed for hygienic purposes (‘personal hygiene products’) can only be returned if the packaging seal has not been broken.
 You can find further details on our 30 day money back guarantee in our Terms and Conditions.

 Q I have somnipax adjusted, but it does not hold on to the upper jaw.
 Question: Is it still possibl... answer nowA